-Advisement Services
+Academic Advisement Services

 Academic advising is an ongoing process in which the advisor goes beyond registration and degree planning to assist the student in clarification of educational goals, career goals, life goals, and evaluating progress toward established goals.
-The advisor may need to refer the student to the Career Center and/or counselor as needed.
-While the responsibility for making decisions and attaining these goals ultimately lies with the student, at RCC, the advisors encourage students to think critically, seek out resources, and develop action steps.
 The desired result is that students will feel a sense of connection with the advisor and a sense of guidance, while realizing personal responsibility for exploring options and making decisions.